lui5fl/p8fy/README.md

 # p8fy
-Python package which replaces an image's colors with the closest ones from PICO-8 palette.
+Python package that allows to replace an image's colors with the closest ones from PICO-8 palette.